Psychosocial Counselor: Career, Course, Skills, Options, Outlook, Challenges

 • School counselor: You may work in schools, providing counseling and support to students, teachers, and other staff.

-• Rehabilitation counselor: You may work with individuals who have disabilities or chronic illnesses, helping them overcome challenges and achieve their goals.
+• Rehabilitation counselor: You may work with individuals with disabilities or chronic illnesses, helping them overcome challenges and achieve their goals.

 • Geriatric counselor: You may work with older adults, helping them address the challenges and changes that come with aging.